A Field Guide to Event-Shape Observables Using Optimal Transport: Introduction

 Event-shape observables are not universally discriminating; the choice of most effective observable is determined by the physics of interest to the analysis at-hand.
 For example, \textit{thrust}~\cite{PhysRevLett.39.1587,BRANDT196457,DERUJULA1978387} is often the preferred observable for analyses of QCD at high momentum transfers.
 Thrust is a motivated choice in this case, as it quantifies how similar an event is to a $2\rightarrow2$ point-like particle scattering geometry.
 However, for physics scenarios with non-jetty topologies (such as homogeneous/uniform radiation patterns, high jet multiplicities, etc., thrust can be less effective for selecting signal events than other options.
-We see these kinds of radiation patterns are observed in the radiation of black holes produced at colliders~\cite{Giddings:2001bu, Dimopoulos:2001hw, Meade:2007sz}, multi-jet final states in supersymmetric scenarios~\cite{Evans:2013jna,Barbier:2004ez}, high-multiplicity and strongly coupled new physics scenarios \cite{Strassler:2006im, Polchinski:2002jw, Hofman:2008ar, Strassler:2008fv, Strassler:2008bv, Hatta:2008tx}, and models that generically fall under the category of soft, unclustered energy patterns (SUEPs)~\cite{Knapen:2016hky}.
+These kinds of radiation patterns are created by collider-produced black holes~\cite{Giddings:2001bu, Dimopoulos:2001hw, Meade:2007sz}, multi-jet final states in supersymmetric scenarios~\cite{Evans:2013jna,Barbier:2004ez}, high-multiplicity and strongly coupled new physics scenarios \cite{Strassler:2006im, Polchinski:2002jw, Hofman:2008ar, Strassler:2008fv, Strassler:2008bv, Hatta:2008tx}, and models that generically fall under the category of soft, unclustered energy patterns (SUEPs)~\cite{Knapen:2016hky}.